 Aside from the electives that are required for each specialization, students are encouraged to organize their remaining electives around an important public service theme.
 Example themes include health, education, cultural policy and urban policy.

-Tuition at NYU Wagner is per credit (the program requires 60 credits), with a registration fee for the first credit and a lower fee for each additional credit (prices can be found at TK).
-There is also an academic support fee for each credit, found at TK.
+Tuition at NYU Wagner is per credit (the program requires 60 credits), with a registration fee for the first credit and a lower fee for each additional credit.
+There is also an academic support fee for each credit.

 All types of work experience are valued at NYU Wagner.
 The school suggests that students gain at least two years of full-time work experience before applying for graduate school in order to ground their studies in the real world.
 The Admissions Review Committee will take volunteer positions, internships and research projects into consideration for applicants who lack work experience.
 In addition to work experience, a premium is placed on a demonstrated commitment to public service.
 Complete information about NYU Wagner MPA admissions and tuition is available at Apply to Wagner.